MauroDataMapper/docs/docs/about/development-roadmap.md

 development are listed below, in no particular order.
 For more information about any of these features, please [contact us](mailto:info@metadata-catalogue.org).

+---

 ## Core

 - Improved support for federation between instances of Mauro
 - More advanced, configurable publication workflows
 - Support for publishing DOIs
-- Visual editors for data models
+- Visual editors for Data Models
 - Customizable dashboards and metrics
 - Refinement of the Dataflow functionality and visualization

+---

 ## Security

 - Improved integration with OAuth / OpenID Connect for authorization
 - Refinement of the API key functionality to restrict the scope of client application interactions

+---

 ## Import / export